Traigor/Decentralized-Cloud-Computing-A-Blockchain-Approach/README.md

 # Diploma_Project
-user_function.txt and verification_function.txt are given by the user
+imports.txt, requirements.txt, user_function.txt and verification_function.txt are given by the user

 script.py is created by maker.py

 Container executes docker.sh